• en

 © Collection privée Jean-Paul Bascoul

 In the 1960s, at the behest of Prince Rainier III, known as the “Builder Prince”, the State redeveloped the coastline between Portier Cove and the French border at Roquebrune.
+The first artificial beach in the Mediterranean, Larvotto beach constitutes a true technical innovation for which the protective structures designed have proven to be remarkably durable.

 The new Larvotto peninsula was built in 1961, separated from the sea by a dyke.
 Today, it is primarily home to the buildings of the Société des Bains de Mer, including the Sporting d’Été, the Monte-Carlo Bay Hotel and recreation spaces.